paulhauner/prophessor/walkthroughs/create_diffs_for_marking.md

 ```

 _The '69' is the project number.
 Each time you have a sumbmission, it should have a unique project number.
 69 is a silly number, for teh lols.
-Eg. if you have a mid-semester submission and a final end-of-semester submission, use project number '1' for the mid-semester submission and project number '2' for the end-of-semester submission._
+If you have a mid-semester submission and a final end-of-semester submission, use project number '1' for the mid-semester submission and project number '2' for the end-of-semester submission._

-_The students file is our source of truth for how many groups there are in this class._
+_The `students.csv` file is our source of truth for how many groups there are in this class._

-_The markers file is used to allocate groups evenly and randomly (randomly-enough) between groups._
+_The `markers.csv` file is used to allocate groups evenly and randomly (randomly-enough) between groups._

-#### Generate Diffs
+#### 2. Generate Diffs

 ```
 $ mkdir folder_for_my_diffs